iluxame/blackducktools/README.md

 Reports which policies are violated within all versions within all projects (up to 1000) Will write list of policy violated, project name, version name and URL to policies_versions.csv If output file policies_versions.csv exists will terminate unless -f option is specified

+### Prerequisites & configuration:

+* Requires jq to be installed.
+* Modify the script to add a valid API key and the Server URL.

 ### Arguments: